zeon-studio-portal/barry-portfolio-nextjs/content/sections/about-ceo.md

   description: >
     Be it a stage speaking to 10,000+ people or facilitating an intimate workshop with 10 executives, Barry's talks are always tailored to fulfill hearts and minds.
-His gifts are real life-changing stories of transformation, cautionary tales, and actionable insights for going beyond business as usually to truly transform lives.
+He gifts real life-changing stories of transformation, cautionary tales, and actionable insights and goes beyond business to truly transform lives.
   quote: >-
-    "Barry has won the hearts and minds of billionaires, celebrities, founders, and leaders all around the world."
+    "Barry delights audiences of all kinds including billionaires, celebrities, founders, and leaders worldwide."
   name: TRANSFORMATIVE CHANGE AGENT
   button:
     enable: true